Portable Barriers for Vehicle Security Control

 Begin installation in the morning, have protection by lunch.

 Delta’s portable barriers are used around the world.
 The Social Security Administration temporarily used them to secure its headquarters while permanent Delta stainless steel bollards were being installed.
-The Department of State uses them to protect embassies in locations where permanent barricades are not feasible.
+The U.S. Department of State uses them to protect embassies in locations where permanent barricades are not feasible.

 Very easy to implement